 Miami AI Club to Host AI Cyberwar to Discuss the Impact of AI in Cybersecurity

-MIAMI, FLORIDA, UNITED STATES, December 18, 2023 /EINPresswire.com/ -- The Miami AI Club, an exclusive community of decision-makers, thought leaders, and AI enthusiasts, is hosting its 4th event on AI and Cyberwar on January 10th, 2023.
+FORT LAUDERDALE, FLORIDA, UNITED STATES, December 20, 2023 /EINPresswire.com/ -- Miami, FL, December 18th, 2023 - The Miami AI Club, an exclusive community of decision-makers, thought leaders, and AI enthusiasts, is hosting its 4th event on AI and Cyberwar on January 10th, 2023.
 The event will explore how to leverage AI in the business while building guardrails to prevent a catastrophic black-swan event.

 The Miami AI Club’s mission is to create positive change in the world through AI, based on three principles: To be #Conscious about AI, To be #Determined to create a positive impact, and to be #United and collaborate.
 The club provides a platform for members to network, learn, and share their insights and experiences with AI.